 Since 2007, the GCC committee has reenergised the club.
 We believe we have created a strong and positive culture around enjoying the sport whilst competing in whatever we do.
 Our aspiration is to establish a sustainable cricket club within the Cricket Scotland Top Club programme thus fostering cricket in Aberdeen.
 We want to make GCC an attractive cricket product for all people of any age.
 We believe GCC would compliment the larger ACC and SDCC, providing further quality capacity for developing cricketers in Scotland.
 Club members would gain a positive life experience in a co-operative team environment.
 We wish to establish mature links with a number of Aberdeen schools including but not limited to RGC.
 Funding sources may comprise, club funds, sponsorship, Cricket Scotland, RGC, GA.

 We formed a junior section in May 2010.
 We have a junior sub committee and a Child protection policy in place.
 Our qualified coaches supported by willing club volunteers offer indoor and outdoor cricket coaching at Countesswells - through the winter under the rugby stand and in the summer at nets.
-If numbers allow, the plan is to start an under age team in summer 2012.
-The juniors, depending on ability and physique, will hopefully play for our Grade 5 and SPCU Division 3 development sides to get some exposure to senior cricket.
+The juniors, depending on ability and physique, will hopefully play for our Grade 3 and SPCU Sunday XI development sides to get some exposure to senior cricket.

 Please encourage all children you know to give cricket a chance.
 If interested contact Andy Lowden (President) on 07807 349810 or email@example.com

 This document outlines GJCC’s commitment to protecting children.
 GJCC is fully committed to safeguarding the welfare of all children in its care.
 It recognises the responsibility to promote safe practice and to protect children from harm, abuse and exploitation.
 GJCC officials and volunteers will work together to embrace difference and diversity and respect.